archcoding-books/papers/storage/haystack/haystack.md

 ####4.4.1 Experimental setup

 We deploy Store machines on commodity storage blades.
-The typical hardware configuration of a 2U stor- age blade has 2 hyper-threaded quad-core Intel Xeon CPUs, 48 GB memory, a hardware raid controller with 256–512MB NVRAM, and 12 x 1TB SATA drives.
+The typical hardware configuration of a 2U storage blade has 2 hyper-threaded quad-core Intel Xeon CPUs, 48 GB memory, a hardware raid controller with 256–512MB NVRAM, and 12 x 1TB SATA drives.

 Each storage blade provides approximately 9TB of capacity, configured as a RAID-6 partition managed by the hardware RAID controller.
-RAID-6 provides ade- quate redundancy and excellent read performance while keeping storage costs down.
-The controller’s NVRAM write-back cache mitigates RAID-6’s reduced write per- formance.
+RAID-6 provides adequate redundancy and excellent read performance while keeping storage costs down.
+The controller’s NVRAM write-back cache mitigates RAID-6’s reduced write performance.
 Since our experience suggests that caching photos on Store machines is ineffective, we reserve the NVRAM fully for writes.
 We also disable disk caches in order to guarantee data consistency in the event of a